gramistella/gramistella/README.md

 ---

-## What I focus on
-- APIs, auth, data models, migrations, testing
-- Bots, scraping, storage, and integrations
-- Taking a blank repo to something deployable

-## What I don’t focus on
-- Visual/UI design.
-Function over style.

----

 ## Working together
 Open to Rust backend/platform work with small teams.
 Remote is fine; EU relocation possible.
 Open to visa sponsorship for other locations.
 Contract or full-time.